Apply to Oregon Coast

 The Application Process

 High school graduates or non high school graduates 16 years or older are eligible for admissions to Oregon Coast Community College.
-If you are less than 16 years old, please contact Student Services at 541-867-8501 for information about underage admissions.
+If you are less than 16 years old, please click here and select the “Underage Students” tab.
+For more details, contact Student Services at 541-867-8501 for information about underage admissions.

 Complete the online application form that fits your situation (above).
 It’s free and takes about 10 minutes to complete.
 Once you submit your admissions application, you will receive an email with important next steps regarding advising and placement, new student orientation, registering for classes, financial aid, and buying books and supplies.

 New Student Orientations